potapenko/cljs-await/README.md

 `[cljs-await "1.0.1-SNAPSHOT"]`

-A very simple ClojureScript library for working with promises and callbacks with core.async.
+A very simple ClojureScript library for working with promises and callbacks via core.async.

 ## await